JulyAug/JulyAug.github.io/_pages/cv.md

 * Language Proficiency: TOEFL iBT: 109/120
 * Programming Languages: Java, C, Python, R
 * Research Tools & Technologies:
-  * LaTeX: Experienced in creating research paper and reports using Latex.
+  * LaTeX: Experienced in creating a research article and formatting the article according to the journals' requirements using Latex.
-  * AI Tool: Proficient in customizing and iterating on ChatGPT for language and paragraph structure polishing.
+  * AI Tool: Proficient in customizing prompts and iterating on ChatGPT for language and paragraph structure polishing.

 Leadership Experience